raghadabdullah-tech/AI-Powered-System/README.md

 # AI-Powered-System
-# Auto-Complete System
+# AI-Powered Auto-Complete System

-## Overview
+## Project Overview

-This project implements an auto-complete system in Java using two different approaches:
+This project is an auto-complete system developed for CCS 270 – Data Structures and Algorithms.

+The system suggests words based on the prefix entered by the user.
+It was implemented using two approaches:

 - Trie
-- Linear Search (ArrayList)

-The project compares both implementations in terms of insertion time and suggestion search performance using the Google 10,000 English Words dataset.

-## Features
-- Prefix-based word suggestions
-- Trie implementation
-- Linear Search implementation
+- Linear Search using ArrayList
-- Suggestion ranking based on:
-  - Selection frequency
-  - Last-used time
-  - Dataset rank
-- Performance comparison between both methods

-## Technologies
-- Java
-- IntelliJ IDEA

-## Dataset
-Google 10,000 English Words

-## How to Run
-1. Open the project in IntelliJ IDEA.
-2. Make sure `google-10000-english.txt` is in the project directory.
-3. Run `Main.java`.
-4. Choose the search method (Trie or Linear Search).
-5. Enter a prefix to view suggestions.
+Both methods use the same dataset and rank suggestions based on frequency, recency, and dataset order.

 ## Team Members

--Raghad Abdullah
--Amna Saleem
+- Amna Yousf Saleem — 2241100892

+- Raghad Abdullah — 2231167295

+## Main Features

+- Loads 10,000 English words

+- Supports Trie and Linear Search

+- Displays up to five suggestions

+- Updates word priority after user selection

+- Compares insertion and search performance